DoB-Mcqueen/DoB-Mcqueen_WRO-2026/About WRO/README.md

 From beginners to advanced teams, there is a place for everyone.

-For more Detail visit: www.https://wro-association.org/
+For more Details visit: www.https://wro-association.org/